Photos by Lewis Chi

 and lead me in the way everlasting.”

 J.S.
-Park is a former atheist/agnostic, fifth degree black belt, hospital chaplain, a recovered porn addict, intense introvert, and loves Jesus.
+Park is a former atheist/agnostic, sixth degree black belt, hospital chaplain, a recovered porn addict, intense introvert, and loves Jesus.

 Here’s what a hospital chaplain does.